 We get our PCB house to place 4 x 3mm holes in each corner of our PCB panel.
 The first time you set it up for a PCB run, you'll need to align it by loosening the 3mm studs and placing the PCB on the fixture bed.
 Then you can use the knobs on the side to help align it.

 It takes 5-10 minutes to set up per board but once it is set up and aligned, you can just lift the stencil, place a new one so that the corner holes snap into the fixture studs and print!
-We've found that the corner holes almost always line up perfectly.Last updated on May 04, 2015 Published on Jul 29, 2012
+We've found that the corner holes almost always line up perfectly.This guide was first published on Jul 29, 2012.
+It was last updated on Oct 18, 2018.
+This page (Stenciling Machines) was last updated on May 04, 2015.